-- Differece Between Old & New Generation
+- Difference Between Old & New Generation

 - Older Generation

-- New Generation OA
+- New Generation Office Automation

-Some people mistakenly thinks that, using the form and workflow features of old generation OA, one can manage business events such as campaign, opportunity, strategy, contract, resource request, purchase and outsourcing.
-In reality, old generation OA has only the database schema to interpret the flow data (e.g., approval flow) but not the objective and performance data for campaign, opportunity, strategy, contract, resource request, purchase and outsourcing management.
+Some people mistakenly thinks that, using the form and workflow features of old generation Office Automation, one can manage business events such as campaign, opportunity, strategy, contract, resource request, purchase and outsourcing.
+In reality, old generation Office Automation has only the database schema to interpret the flow data (e.g., approval flow) but not the objective and performance data for campaign, opportunity, strategy, contract, resource request, purchase and outsourcing management.
 The business information is described in the contents of the electronic documents, and can only be interpreted by human.
 People will know this approach would not work when they need to deal with a large number of electronic documents in order to analyze or aggregate information.

 - Management Effectiveness